mnussbaum/arch-ansible/luaify.md

 TODO:

-* Intelligent text objects
+- Intelligent text objects
-* Treesitter extensions
+- Treesitter extensions
-* Diagnostics and fixits - figure how to use them
+- Diagnostics and fixits - figure how to use them
-* Completions
+  - Make the gutter stay open when they're not there
+- Completions - :CmpStatus says no sources being used :/
-* vim-vista integration
+- vim-vista integration
+- Make it pretty
-* Telescope - make it pretty
+  - Telescope - make it pretty
-* Make themes prettier
-* Make startify prettier
+  - Make startify prettier
+  - Gutter
+  - Color choices